gto76/fun-photo-time/README.md

 ![screenshot](/doc/screenshot-01.png)

 * Written in Java.
-* Uses Swing for gui.
+* Uses Swing for GUI.
 * A lot of filters
 * Arithmetic and logic operations between images (add, subtract, and, or...)
 * No undo!
 Every operation opens new frame with processed image.